anushkarao12/sentiment-analysis/README.md

 ## 📜 License

-This project is open-source and free to use under the MIT License.
+This project is open-source and freely available under the MIT License.

 ---